adaltas/node-nikita-arch/lib/actions/dconf.coffee.md

 `nikita.system.dconf`

 dconf is a low-level configuration system and settings management used by Gnome.
+It is a replacemet of gconf, replacing its XML based database with a BLOB based database.

 ## Options